 Aasha Khosa/New Delhi

 It’s one of the paradoxes of India that in a country with the largest population, the state is funding the birth of children.
-The generous funding is offered to Parsis, one of the most influential yet minuscule ethnoreligious communities with its origins in Iran, as its population has been on a fast decline for decades and has reached the levels that the community faces a next extinction up and close.
+The generous funding is offered to Parsis, one of the most influential yet minuscule ethnoreligious communities with its origins in Iran, as its population has been on a fast decline for decades and reached the levels where the community is facing threat of extinction.

 The scheme called Jiyo Parsi launched 20 years ago, has so far led to the birth of 400 children among the community.
 Though it’s a happy omen, it falls short of the required birth rate to keep the Parsi community going as a pure bloodline.
 According to conventional wisdom, a total fertility rate of 2.1 children per woman ensures a stable population and the wealthy community is not close to this figure.